wvlet/airframe/docs/src/main/tut/docs/internals.md

 // What if a and b hold resources (e.g., network connection, database connection, etc.), that need to be released later?
 ```

-To manage life cycle of A and B, you eventually needs to store the object references somewhere:
+To manage life cycle of A and B, you eventually needs to store the object references somewhere like this:
 ```
-// Assume storing objects in a Map val session = Map[Class[_], AnyRef]()
+// Assume storing objects in a Map-backed session val session = Map[Class[_], AnyRef]()

 session += classOf[B] -> new B {}